aswinudhayakumar/url-shortener/README.md

 With these below commands, you can run this service,

-- `make dev` to run this in developer mode.
+- `make dev` to run this in developer mode
 - `make build` to build the service
 - `make run-build` to run the service, which already has a build
 - `make run` to build and run the build